pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

     Fun bit: because I can't use variable names with uppercase initials, I translated `$N` to `n` in the Haskell version.
 But I also have `$n` in the Perl code, and translated that to `n` as well.
-Of course now code that originally referred to `$N` started to refer to what was `$n` in Perl.
+Of course now some code that originally referred to `$N` started to refer to what was `$n` in Perl.
 I stared and poked at the code for quite a while until I figured out why what I translated "1:1" didn't give me the same result.
 (One nice advice from IRC was that